Lost-Outpost/lost-legacy/HELP.md

 For issues that aren't documented, you can provide details in the [Issues](https://github.com/Lost-Outpost/lost-legacy/issues) page.
 Please provide as much info as you can (screenshots are great).

-Finally, free feel to hop on the Lost Legacy Discord support channel to have discussions with our knowledgeable community members.
+Also free feel to hop on the Lost Legacy Discord support channel to have discussions with our knowledgeable community members.
 Support is offered in [The Lost Outpost](https://discord.gg/T7AmHRvVxr).

 # Known Issues

-**Crashes while trying to loot Thalmor bodies**

-There is a random chance of these Thalmor to carry a "Sancar" coin from the C.O.I.N mod.
-These are currently causing crashes in combination with quickloot.
-This is known and will be fixed when Quickloot EE is updated.

-**Certain Buildings like the Blue palace, the College of Winterhold and others keep crashing on entering (with error code 12FDD00):**

-Enable "LostLegacy_Lux_Crash-Fixes" at the bottom of the left panel of MO2, as seen [Here](https://media.discordapp.net/attachments/862000050812354610/1001988040446718083/unknown.png).
-It is located in the "OPTIONALS" Section, feel free to use the search bar at the bottom if needed.
-This should fix the crashes, but please note that not all locations have been patched yet, so it is not guaranteed to work.
-Please consult the discord if you have questions about this or need help.